IAmJonoBo/n00plicate/docs/onboarding/advanced-contributor-guide.md

 # Advanced Contributor Onboarding Guide

-Comprehensive onboarding guide for contributors to the Mimic design system, covering advanced workflows,\
+Comprehensive onboarding guide for contributors to the n00plicate design system, covering advanced workflows,\
 tooling integration, and best practices for maintaining design-development consistency.

 ## Table of Contents